in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ```

-## Problem # 1: Spring Boot Auto Configuration: Can we think differently?
+## Problem #1: Spring Boot Auto-Configuration — A New Way of Thinking

-The Spring Boot brings in a new thought process around this.
+Spring Boot introduced a fresh perspective:

-> Can we bring more intelligence into this?
-When a spring mvc jar is added into an application, can we auto configure some beans automatically?
+**Can configuration be made smarter and more automatic?**

+> For example:
-- How about auto configuring a Data Source if Hibernate jar is on the classpath?
+> - If a **Hibernate** JAR is on the classpath, can Spring Boot auto-configure a **DataSource**?
-- How about auto configuring a Dispatcher Servlet if a Spring MVC jar is on the classpath?
+> - If a **Spring MVC** JAR is on the classpath, can it auto-configure a **DispatcherServlet**?

-There would be provisions to override the default auto configuration.

-> Spring Boot looks at: a) Frameworks available on the CLASSPATH b) Existing configuration for the application.
-Based on these, Spring Boot provides the basic configuration needed to configure the application with these frameworks.
-This is called `Auto Configuration`.
+The answer is **yes**.
+Spring Boot automatically provides sensible defaults by analyzing:
+1. The **frameworks available on the classpath**
+2. The **existing configuration** in the application

+Based on this, it sets up the basic configuration required to run the application.
+This intelligent setup is known as **Auto-Configuration**.

+And of course, developers can **override** the defaults when needed.

+---

-## Problem #2: Spring Boot Starter Projects: Built around well-known patterns
+## Problem #2: Spring Boot Starter Projects — Simplifying Dependencies

-Let's say we want to develop a web application.

-First of all, we would need to identify the frameworks we want to use, which versions of frameworks to use, and how to connect them together.

-All web applications have similar needs.
-Listed below are some of the dependencies we use in our Spring MVC Course.
-These include Spring MVC, Jackson Databind (for data binding), Hibernate-Validator (for server side validation using the Java Validation API) and Log4j (for logging).
-When creating this course, we had to choose the compatible versions of all these frameworks.
+When developing a web application, we usually need to:
+- Identify which frameworks to use
+- Choose the correct versions of those frameworks
+- Ensure all dependencies are compatible and work together

+This can be tedious and error-prone.

+Most web applications share common dependencies.
+For example, in our Spring MVC course we used:
+- **Spring MVC**
+- **Jackson Databind** (for JSON data binding)
+- **Hibernate Validator** (for server-side validation with JSR-303/380)
+- **Log4j** (for logging)

+Manually selecting and managing versions of all these libraries was a challenge.

+Spring Boot solved this with **Starter Projects** — curated dependency descriptors that bring in a set of compatible libraries for common application needs (like `spring-boot-starter-web` for web apps).
+This removes guesswork and ensures consistent, stable builds.

 ```xml
 <dependency>